scrapinghub/aduana/doc/python.rst

 --------------------------

 This backend allows to use several spiders simultaneously, maybe at different computers to improve CPU and network performance.
+It works by having a central server and several spiders connecting to it through a REST api.

 The first thing you need to do is launch the server::

     aduana-server.py --help